Author Archives: bitmap

 When in Rome: The Anglo-anisphere vs. “Haganai”

 Note: The following post was originally published on 17 November, 2011 on the now-defunct Remember XVI.
 It is presented here edited to fit the visual formatting of Altair & Vega, but otherwise unaltered in content.
-As such, the statistics and such in … Continue reading
+As such, the statistics and such in this post are a bit outdated by this point.
+It’s probably worth reading omo’s response as well.

 Mysterious Girlfriend X Episode 4